ccp5UK/dl-poly/data/README.txt

 Because of the size of the data files for the DL_POLY_4 standard test cases, they are not shipped in the standard download of the DL_POLY_4 source.
-Instead, users are requested to download them from the CCP5 FTP server as follows:

-FTP site : ftp.dl.ac.uk
-Username : anonymous
-Password : your email address
-Directory: ccp5/DL_POLY/DL_POLY_4.0/DATA/4.09
-Files    : test_X.tar.xz

-where `_X' stands for the test case number.

-Remember to use the BINARY data option when transferring these files.
+Test files are downloaded automatically when building/ running CMake with the CMake variable BUILD_TESTING=ON.
+This can be done as follows:

+folder="build-mpi-testing"
+rm -rf $folder && mkdir $folder && pushd $folder cmake ../ -DCMAKE_BUILD_TYPE=Debug -DBUILD_TESTING=ON

 Unpack the files in the `data' subdirectory using firstly `gunzip' to uncompress them and then `tar -xf' to create the